olegkrivtsov/using-zend-framework-3-book/README.md

 ## Your Feedback is Appreciated

-If you would like to contact me personally to share your emotions about this project, please use the olegkrivtsov@gmail.com email address.
+If you'd to share your emotions regarding this project with me, feel free to contact me using olegkrivtsov@gmail.com.

 ## License